UnrealMultiple/TShockPlugin/DeathDrop/README.en.md

-# Dethdrop Death drop
+# DeathDrop death drop

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Dadou, Liver Emperor Xien Update and Optimization
+- Author: soybean seed, Gan Di Xi 'en renewal optimization
-- Source: TSHOCK Chinese official group
+- Source: TShock Chinese official group
-- Allow custom monsters when the monster dies.
+- Allows you to customize what falls when a monster dies.
-- Random or custom, does not affect each other
+- Random or custom, do not affect each other.

 ## Update log